denoland/docs/runtime/reference/migration_guide.md

 mind.
 These team work on complex codebases, sharing internal code, often using private registries.

-With Deno 2 your team can levarage private npm registries, the same way you'd do with Node.js and npm, using an `.npmrc` file:
+With Deno 2 your team can leverage private npm registries, the same way you'd do with Node.js and npm, using an `.npmrc` file:

 ```js, title=".npmrc"